-- Champions reduce average total resolution time by 44%, or nearly 3 hours, compared to Starters. - Champions enjoy 12% more one-touch resolutions than Starters, driving efficiency for agents and satisfaction for customers. - Champions provide their customers with more methods of engagement.
-On average, Champions offer nearly two more channels of engagement than Starters.
+- Champions reduce the average total resolution time by 44%, or nearly three hours, compared to starters. - Champions enjoy 12% more one-touch resolutions than starters, driving efficiency for agents and satisfaction for customers. - Champions provide their customers with more methods of engagement.
+On average, champions offer nearly two more channels of engagement than starters.

-Agent Experience
+Agent experience

-- Agents at Champion organizations handle 48% more requests over the same amount of time as agents at Starters. - Champions stated turnover is "not at all problematic," at 3.8x the incidence among Starters (60% versus 16%).
+- Agents in 'champion' organisations handle 48% more requests over the same amount of time as agents in 'starters'. - Champions' stated that turnover is 'not at all problematic', at 3.8x the incidence among starters (60% versus 16%).

-Business Outcomes
+Business outcomes

-- Champions are 4.8x more likely than Starters to exceed formal customer satisfaction (CSAT) goals. - Champions are 7.8x more likely to have had a very smooth pivot to remote work scenarios necessitated by the COVID-19 outbreak. - Champions are 3.6x more likely than Starters to have grown their customer bases over the past six months. - Champions are 9.2x more likely than Starters to have significantly grown customer spending over the past six months.
+- Champions are 4.8x more likely than starters to exceed formal customer satisfaction (CSAT) goals. - Champions are 7.8x more likely to have had a very smooth pivot to remote work scenarios necessitated by the COVID-19 outbreak. - Champions are 3.6x more likely than starters to have grown their customer bases over the past six months. - Champions are 9.2x more likely than starters to have significantly grown customer spending over the past six months.